Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 So, like most things in life, just be balanced, and you should be fine.

-If you want to completely follow Google’s rules and not try to get links from other sites actively, then you can get backlinks the 100% natural way.
+If you want to completely follow Google’s rules and not actively seek links from other sites, you can get backlinks the 100% natural way.

 Here’s how:

-• Create stats-based articles—A good link-building strategy is to get links to your website by providing statistics.
+- Create stats-based articles—A good link-building strategy is to get links to your website by providing statistics.
 Even if you are not the original source of the statistics, that’s okay.
-If you do the research and find the statistics from a bunch of other sources and you’re the one compiling the information together in one easy-to-read article, chances are high you will get other websites linking back to your website as the “source.”
+If you research, find the statistics from a bunch of other sources, and compile the information together in one easy-to-read article, chances are high that you will get other websites linking back to your website as the “source.”

 The quality of links is extremely important.
-Some websites will allow you to “buy links” from directories, dodgy websites or websites that are built for the sole purpose of manipulating the search results.
+Some websites will allow you to “buy links” from directories, dodgy websites or websites built solely to manipulate the search results.

 Don’t do this!